Data Bureau (Singapore) will never ask you to transfer money or disclose banking log-in details over a phone call.

 This Policy establishes the obligations, procedures, and governance standards that govern the ongoing certification relationship between Data Bureau (Singapore) Pte.
 Ltd. ("Data Bureau") and all entities that hold, apply for, or seek to renew a Data Bureau certification ("Certificate Holders").

-This Policy applies to all certification programmes issued under the Data Bureau certification framework, including but not limited to CBA-01 through VPO-16, and supersedes any conflicting provisions in earlier versions of individual certification standards regarding renewal, revocation, suspension, or appeals.
+This Policy applies to all certification programmes issued under the Data Bureau certification framework, including but not limited to VBE-01 through VPO-16, and supersedes any conflicting provisions in earlier versions of individual certification standards regarding renewal, revocation, suspension, or appeals.

 The authority to certify, suspend, reinstate, and revoke rests exclusively with Data Bureau (Singapore) Pte.
 Ltd. No facilitation partner, verification agency, or third party may exercise these powers on Data Bureau's behalf.